 [In accordance with arrangements specified in the Call for Bids]

-According to the current ITU Financial Rules, ITU requests that ITU Telecom Events are a self-financed activity.
+According to Resolution 11 (Guadalajara, 2010), ITU Telecom Events shall be a self-financed activity and shall have no negative impact on the ITU budget on the basis of the existing cost-allocation system as determined by the ITU Council; [reason for change: according to resolves 4 of Res.
+11]

 The Government shall provide a minimum lump-sum payment [xxxx - amount to be specified during the call for bids] to ITU to share ITU Telecom’s core expenditures related to preparation, planning and implementation of the Event.
 This amount shall be provided in Swiss Francs in an account specified by ITU within three (3) months following the signature of this Agreement.